futuredapp/arkitekt/README.md

 ## Interceptors (use-cases)

-Module `interactors` contains set of base classes useful to easily execute background task through RxJava streams.
+Module `interactors` contains set of base classes useful to easy execution of background tasks through RxJava streams.
+There are five basic types of
+interactors: `BaseObservabler`, `BaseSingler`, `BaseFlowabler`, `BaseMayber` and finally `BaseCompletabler`.

 Following example describes how to make an API call and how to deal with result of this call.

 #### LoginSingler.kt
 ```kotlin